American to unite with US Airways to create No.1 carrier

-AMR Corp and US Airways Group on Thursday sealed an $11 billion merger, but before they can welcome their first passenger onboard they have to get regulators to sign off and then integrate a web of intricate systems.
+AMR Corp and US Airways Group on Thursday sealed an $11 billion (7 billion pounds) merger, but before they can welcome their first passenger onboard they have to get regulators to sign off and then integrate a web of intricate systems.

 Creating what will become the world's largest airline, with 6,700 daily passengers, will require AMR's American Airlines and US Airways to unite two workforces totalling 113,000 and meld together reservation and baggage handling systems, computer networks, and terminals - a process that has complicated other marriages in the airline industry.